People / Faculty

 In Fall 2016, Catherine is the team leader of the Social Science Matrix prospecting research team, "Migration, Racialization, and Gender: Filipino Migration to France and the United States."
 She is also the faculty coordinator and a co-organizer of the 2016-2017 Institute of International Studies interdisciplinary faculty program on "Gender and the Trans-Pacific World."

-Catherine has held distinguished lectureships and visiting appointments at Yonsei University, Mahidol University, Hitotsubashi University, and Northwestern University.
+Catherine is a new 2017-2018 Organization of American Historians Distinguished Lecturer.
+She has held distinguished lectureships and visiting appointments at Yonsei University, Mahidol University, Hitotsubashi University, and Northwestern University.
 Prior to coming to Berkeley, she was an assistant professor of American Studies and a founding member of the Asian American Studies Initiative at the University of Minnesota, Twin Cities.
 Catherine received her Ph.D. in History from UCLA and her B.A. in History from Pomona College.
 The daughter of Filipino immigrants, she was born and raised in New York City and is a graduate of Stuyvesant High School.
 She lives in Berkeley with her husband and their two children.